+Science Regents and the final average.
 This is an academically oriented course designed specifically for those students participating in the Accelerated/Honors program of high school Regents science course sequencing.
 The student develops understandings of the basic unifying concepts of conservation in three core areas: energy, momentum and change.
 Four separate content areas (mechanics, waves, electricity and nuclear physics) provide the framework for laboratory activities and class discussions.
 The exam for this course will be the NYS Regents in Physics.
-This course is NCAA approved.

-Essentials of Biology 1 (Credit

-Grade 9 40 V Weeks

-Prerequisite - Designed l for students who have

-received minimal science instruction or have had a challenging experience in science between grades 5-8.
+Essentials of Biology 1 Credit Grade 9 40 Weeks Prerequisite - Designed for stude ents who have received minimal science instruction or have had a challenging experience in science bety ween grades 5-8.

 Approval for class by Administration only.